DonalRafferty/ArrayFlatten/README.md

 # Array Flatten Exercise

-This is a simple Nodejs application that is an exercise in writing a utility function to taske nested array items and turn them into a simple flat array.
+This is a simple Nodejs application that is an exercise in writing a utility function to take nested array items and turn them into a simple flat array.

 ## Dependcies